 The most common question I get as a teacher librarian is, "Do you have another book like...?"
 Put that together with my arrival in a new library, and the need to get to know a collection that includes over 16,000 volumes and I had the perfect reason to try Genre-fication.
 For years, I have been reading about it and the advantages it provides.
 Plus, the design of the beautiful Pen High library seemed to cry out for it.
 The fiction section is shelved around the perimeter of an immense round room, making it necessary to walk a long way in search of that perfect book when one is browsing for a particular genre.

-So in January, starting at the beginning of the Fiction section and using Goodreads, Titlewave and Wikipedia, I searched up each title and slotted it into one of the fifteen different genres that we finally settled on.
+So, back in January, I began.
+Starting with the A authors in the Fiction section and using Goodreads, Titlewave and Wikipedia, I searched up each title and slotted it into one of the fifteen different genres that we finally settled on.
 While I was at it, I added a line on the spine label if the book was a part of a series.
 That way when students ask what the next book is, we can all see the answer instantly.
 Also, we added stickers for short stories, novels in verse, stories with indigenous characters and stories with LGBTQ+ characters.

 - Stories that are intended to be HUMOROUS and make the reader LAUGH.